XIE87241203/ImageResizerX/README.md

 **How to use:**

-1. Simply open `src/index.html` in your browser.
+1. Directly open `src/index.html` in your browser.
-2. Select the desired tool (Image Resizer or Image Comparison).
+2. Select the desired tool.
-3. Follow the tool-specific instructions:
+3. Follow the tool-specific instructions.
-    -   **Image Resizer**: Click or drag & drop to upload an image, enter original and target scales, then click "开始处理" (Start Processing) to download individually or as a ZIP.
-    -   **Image Comparison**: Upload two images to compare them using overlay or side-by-side modes.

 ### License